Bowel cancer screening test/

 Many people do not experience bowel cancer symptoms until the cancer has become more advanced or spreads to other parts of the body.
 In fact, bowel cancer can be present for many years before showing any symptoms.

-Detected early, 99% of bowel cancer cases can be successfully treated, or even prevented.
+If detected early, 99% of bowel cancer cases can be successfully treated.
 Regular bowel screening using a faecal occult blood test (FOBT) is one of the most effective ways to detect bowel cancer early.

 The simple at-home screening test (FOBT) looks for blood in your bowel movement – a common sign of bowel abnormality – that might be invisible to the naked eye.
 It is not a test for cancer.